-In this blog I want to briefly explore the analytic approach to addictions.
-Freud stated that his aim in Psychoanalysis was to help the patient transform ‘hysterical misery into common unhappiness’.
-In Buddhism, a central concept is that of Dukkha, commonly translated as ‘suffering’, ‘unhappiness’, ‘pain’, or ‘stress‘.
-It refers to the fundamental painfulness of mundane life.
+Freud stated that his aim in psychoanalysis was to help patients transform ‘hysterical misery into common unhappiness’.
+Similarly in Buddhism, the concept ‘Dukkha’ is commonly translated to suffering, unhappiness, pain or stress and refers to the habitual experience of mundane life.

-There are broadly speaking two approaches to therapy and to treating addictions and their underlying causes, the conscious strategies and good advice model and the more exploratory underlying approaches.
-Both have their place and it may be necessary to utilize both to really address issues.
+There are two main approaches to therapy when it comes to treating addictions and their underlying causes.
+One includes a good advice model and the other includes a more exploratory approach.

 Lance Dodes (2019) an analyst specializing in addictions highlights three pertinent areas of exploration for analytic therapy for addictions:

-- Feelings of helplessness or powerlessness, produced by specific situations whose meanings interact with prior traumas.
-In this situation the additive act or even just the decision to undertake an addictive act can help the person regain a sense of control.
-The exploration of the issues leading to these feelings can unpick the unconscious feelings leading to the urges and ‘allow anticipation of future addictive urges, with the possibility of mastering the behaviour.’
+- Feelings of helplessness or powerlessness are produced by specific situations whose meanings interact with prior traumas.
+In this area, the addictive act, or the decision to undertake an addictive act can help the client take back control.
+Through exploration of the issues leading to addiction, we can discover feelings that lead to the urges.

-- These feelings of powerlessness are often related to past traumas and difficult experiences often in relation to the clients attachment history, which has led to internal feelings of powerlessness and corresponding feelings of rage against these feelings.
+- Feelings of powerlessness are often related to past traumas which have led to these internal feelings and corresponding feelings of anger towards those feelings.